tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 Slack out the unsolved version of the Jupyter notebook and the two data files to the students, ask the class to follow you on this demo.

-Log-in into the AWS Management Console using your `administrator` IAM user, start the demo by opening Amazon SageMaker Studio and explain to students that the instance they created in Day 1, will be available also for this account since it has administrative rights.
+Log-in into the AWS Management Console using your `administrator` IAM user, start the demo by opening Amazon SageMaker Studio and explain to students that the instance they created on Day 1 will be available also for this account since it has administrative rights.
 Remember to switch to the `US East (Ohio)` region before opening the Amazon SageMaker Studio control panel.

 ![Deploy SageMaker Model - step 0](Images/deploy-sagemaker-0.gif)